-Intermediate level commands.
-They include Marine Expeditionary Forces, Marine Expeditionary Brigades (when deployed), Marine Expeditionary Units, Marine Divisions, Marine Aircraft Wings, Marine Logistics Groups, Regiments, Marine Aircraft Groups, Marine Expeditionary Force Headquarters Groups, and applicable installation commands.
+Intermediate Level Commands.
+They include Marine Expeditionary Forces, Marine Expeditionary Brigades (when deployed), Marine Expeditionary Units, Marine Divisions, Marine Aircraft Wings, Marine Logistics Groups, Regiments, Marine Aircraft Groups, Marine Expeditionary Force Information Groups, and applicable installation commands.

-Joint manning document.
+Joint Manning Document.
 An individual selected to fill a joint military duty billet external to the MAGTF and is not available to the parent unit for deployment.

-Joint readiness.
+Joint Readiness.
 The CCDRs or Joint Task Force Commander's ability to integrate and synchronize ready combat, and support forces to conduct assigned missions.

-Marine Corps total force system (MCTFS).
+Marine Corps Total Force System (MCTFS).
 The authoritative source for unit personnel status, and used to determine Assigned Strength.
 It also records, processes, and maintains personnel and pay data for all active, reserve, and retired personnel.

-Medically indeterminate.
-Individuals with an overdue PHA, PDHRA (Navy), or in a Dental Class 4 status
+Medically Indeterminate.
+Individuals with an overdue PHA, PDHRA (Navy), or in a Dental Class 4 status.

-Measured unit.
-Combat, CS, and combat service support units of the operating forces, including Active, National Guard, Reserve and provisional units, apportioned to or deployed in support of an OPLAN, a CONPLAN, a SIOP, a service war-planning document, or assigned in the 'Forces For Unified Commands' document are designated as measured units.
-Provisional, task-organized and "ad hoc" combat, CS, and combat service support units of each service, combatant command are also designated as measured units as designated by HQMC, PPO, POR on a case by case basis.
+Measured Unit.
+Combat, CS, and combat service support units of the operating forces, including Active, National Guard, Reserve and provisional units, apportioned to or deployed in support of an OPLAN, a CONPLAN, a Single Integrated Operational Plan (SIOP), a service war-planning document, or assigned in the 'Forces For Unified Commands' document are designated as measured units.
+Provisional, task-organized and "ad hoc" combat, CS, and combat service support units of each service, combatant command are also designated as measured units as designated by HQMC, PP&O (POR) on a case-by-case basis.

-Military occupational specialty (MOS).
+Military Occupational Specialty (MOS).
 The grouping of duty positions requiring similar qualifications and the performance of closely related duties.

-Mission.
+$\underline{\text{Mission}}$ .
 1. The task, together with the purpose, that clearly indicates the action to be taken and the reason therefore.
-2.

-In common usage, especially when applied to lower military units, a duty assigned to an individual or unit; a task.
+2. In common usage, especially when applied to lower military units, a duty assigned to an individual or unit; a task.

-Mission capability assessment.
+Mission Capability Assessment.
 The commander's assessment of his organization's ability to accomplish its mission.

-Mission capable aircraft.
+Mission Capable Aircraft.
 Aircraft that is/are able to perform at least one and potentially all of its missions.

-Mission essential equipment (MEE).
+Mission Essential Equipment (MEE).
 MEE are items of equipment whose availability is essential and indispensable for the execution of the mission of the unit in support of a CCDR.
 Items designated as MEE are of such importance that they are subject to continuous monitoring throughout the DoD.

-Mission essential task (MET).
+Mission Essential Task (MET).
 An externally focused activity (task) selected by a commander, deemed critical to mission accomplishment.
-Essential is defined as absolutely necessary; indispensable; critical.
+Essential is defined as absolutely necessary, indispensable, or critical.

-Mission essential task list (METL).
+Mission Essential Task List (METL).
 The command's list of METs (tasks, conditions, and standards) considered essential for accomplishment of the unit's missions.

-$\underline{\text{MOS fill}}$.
+Military Occupational Specialty (MOS) Fill.
 The number of personnel matched against the T/O BIC by MOS (using the primary or secondary MOS but not both).

-Named operations.
-Named operations are those operations designated as such by the President, Secretary of Defense, or Joint Chiefs of Staff, e.g. Operation IRAQI FREEDOM.
+$\underline{\text{Named Operations}}$ .
+Named operations are those operations designated as such by the President, Secretary of Defense, or Joint Chiefs of Staff; e.g., Operation IRAQI FREEDOM.
 The METs for Named Operations are also known as assigned mission METLs.

-Non-deployable personnel.
+Non-Deployable Personnel.
 Personnel assigned to a reporting unit that are detached, or are restricted from deploying or employing with the unit as defined by Table A-2 of this Order.
 Note: non-deployable service members degrade a unit's personnel strength (personnel strength is not synonymous with assigned strength).
 Non-deployable personnel are identified by the types of personnel using non-deployable codes.

-Out of reporting (OOR) status.
+Out of Reporting (OOR) Status.
 Aircraft is in the inventory reporting system, but does not require subsystem capability impact reporting documentation.